jonathanmann/jonathanmann.github.io/_posts/2020-12-17-appsec-review.md

 title: Thriving in AppSec
 comments: true
 image: https://jonathanmann.github.io/public/img/appsec_header.png
 excerpt: For those in the Computer Science / Cyber Security Masters programs at NYU, Application Security (CS 9163) can be among the most challenging as well as the most rewarding experiences of the curriculum.
-This post is about what to expect from the course and how to prepare for it so that you can get the most out of it.
+This post is about what to expect from the course and how to prepare so that you can get the most out of it.
 ---
 For those in the Computer Science / Cyber Security Masters programs at NYU, Application Security (CS 9163) can be among the most challenging as well as the most rewarding experiences of the curriculum.
-This post is about what to expect from the course and how to prepare for it so that you can get the most out of it.
+This post is about what to expect from the course and how to prepare so that you can get the most out of it.

 ![APPSEC](https://jonathanmann.github.io/public/img/appsec_header.png)